-TRANSACTIONS WITH RELATED PARTIES 10.
+9. TRANSACTIONS WITH RELATED PARTIES

 The related parties of the Company include the Parent Company and its affiliated entities and certain key management personnel.
 In the ordinary course of activities, the Company transacts business with its related parties on mutually agreed terms.
-Key management personnel include the Chief Executive Officer, Head of Compliance and Head of Finance.
+Key management personnel include the Chief Executive Officer, Acting Chief Executive Officer, Head of Compliance, Head of Security Service and Head of Finance.